Physics-50/Module-2/docs/week1.md

 2. Determine the separate between beads in pixels.

-3. Use the ruler to determine a conversion factor from pixels to milimeters.
+3. Use the ruler to determine a conversion factor from pixels to millimeters.

 4. Use the measured separation between nodes to determine the speed of sound.